Clay Travis

-Richard Clay Travis (born April 6, 1979) is an American writer, lawyer, radio host and television analyst.
-As a sports journalist, Travis founded OutKick.
+Richard Clay Travis (born April 6, 1979) is an American writer, lawyer, radio host and television analyst, and founder of OutKick.

 As a political commentator, he and Buck Sexton host The Clay Travis and Buck Sexton Show, a three-hour weekday conservative talk show which debuted on June 21, 2021 as the replacement of The Rush Limbaugh Show on many radio stations.
-Travis describes himself as a "radical moderate" and claims to have been a lifelong Democratic voter before the election of Donald Trump in 2016.
+Travis was a lifelong Democrat voter before the election of Donald Trump in 2016.

 Early life

 In 1997, Travis graduated from Martin Luther King Magnet at Pearl High School in Nashville.
 He graduated from George Washington University in Washington, D.C., followed by Vanderbilt University Law School in Nashville.

 Career

 Travis originally worked as a lawyer in the U.S. Virgin Islands and Tennessee.
-He attracted media attention in late 2004 with his personal blog written while he was living in the U.S. Virgin Islands.
+He attracted media attention in late 2004 with his personal blog written while he was living in the U.S. Virgin Islands and working for Dudley, Topper and Feuerzeig.
 A Tennessee Titans fan, Travis was unable to get NFL Sunday Ticket, the satellite TV package to watch NFL games in the islands, and went on a "pudding strike", eating only pudding every day for 50 days, with the goal of forcing DirecTV to carry the package in the Virgin Islands.
 The effort failed, but he blogged about the experience and received media attention.